mywrites/mywrites.github.io/api_ref_guide.md

 }
 ```

-In this example, the API retrieves **all** information from the Users table about ID 100 and provides a JSON response.
+In this example, the API retrieves **all** information from the Users table about unique ID 100 and provides a JSON response.

 **Example 2 : Users table in Company database**